 Lunches available but please contact to pre-book.
 Tea, coffee and refreshments are also available.

-Stanhoe Open Gardens Saturday 17th July 2021 2.00pm to 5.30pm.
+Stanhoe Open Gardens TBC 2022 2.00pm to 5.30pm.
 Private gardens will be open in this attractive north-west Norfolk Village, famed for its duck pond.
 Gardens available to visit include Barwick House, The Grange and Stanhoe Hall.
 Additional attractions include tombola, raffle, cakes, books, plants and vintage.
 Art exhibition in All Saints’ Church.
 Cream teas served at Isabel Lodge and Pimm’s on sale in the Village Hall.